edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 7. Verify deployment

-In many scenarios, users may require assurance of an application's security and integrity before interacting with it—for example, prior to submitting sensitive data or casting a vote.
+In many scenarios, users may require assurance of an application's security and integrity before interacting with it, for example, prior to submitting sensitive data or casting a vote.

 Contrast enables this through a single remote attestation step, regardless of the size or complexity of the deployment.
 By attesting the Coordinator, the user transitively attests all workloads that the Coordinator has verified or will verify according to the defined manifest.